MuhammadAshar001/EDA-and-Visualization-of-Real-World-Dataset/README.md

-# EDA-and-Visualization-of-Real-World-Dataset
-## Titanic Dataset EDA & Visualization
+# Titanic Dataset EDA & Visualization

 This project presents an Exploratory Data Analysis (EDA) of the Titanic Dataset as part of Task 1 of the Data Science Internship.
 The main goal was to clean the data, analyze distributions, identify outliers, and visualize insights from both categorical and numerical features.